GENERAL

 FAUNA

-South Africa is home to about 5.8% (300 species) of mammals
+South Africa is home to about 5.8% (300 species)

-and the smallest : the pygmy shrew.
+cheetah and the smallest : the pygmy shrew.

-The wildlife is preserved in
+The wildlife is preserved

-approximately 30 national parks and countless private reserves.
+in approximately 30 national parks and countless private reserves.

 Consequently, the country protects the last major population